forrestbao/MLClass/7_Clustering/hw7.md

 8. [2pts] Continuing from Problem 7 above, which neighbors of sample $A$ are core points?
 Show your steps.

-9. [Bonus, 2pts] Show all members of the cluster starting from node $A$.
+9. [2pts] Show all members of the cluster starting from node $A$.
 The order to visit samples is alphabetical.

-10. [Bonus, 2pts] The pseudocode for DBSCAN in slides is very long.
+10. [2pts] The pseudocode for DBSCAN in slides is very long.
 However, lines 5--7 do something very similar to what lines 10, 12, 13 do.
 Can you somehow merge them so the pseudocode can be shorter?